finbourne/lusid-sdk-python-preview/sdk/docs/QuotesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **get_quotes**
-> GetQuotesResponse get_quotes(scope, effective_at=effective_at, as_at=as_at, max_age=max_age, page=page, limit=limit, quote_ids=quote_ids)
+> GetQuotesResponse get_quotes(scope, effective_at=effective_at, as_at=as_at, max_age=max_age, quote_ids=quote_ids)

 [BETA] Get quotes

 Get quotes effective at the specified date/time (if any).
 An optional maximum age of quotes can be specified, and is infinite by default.
 Quotes which are older than this at the time of the effective date/time will not be returned.
 MaxAge is a duration of time represented in an ISO8601 format, eg. P1Y2M3DT4H30M (1 year, 2 months, 3 days, 4 hours and 30 minutes).
-The results are paged, and by default the 1st page of results is returned with a limit of 100 results per page

 ### Example